Man allegedly armed with gun fatally shot by police inside 7-Eleven store in Long Beach

 The shooting occurred Thursday at 11:30 p.m. near the intersection of Clark Avenue and Pacific Coast Highway.

-Police were on a surveillance operation and looking at a vehicle believed to be involved in a series of armed robberies that occurred earlier in the week, according to Shaunna Dandoy with Long Beach police.
+Police were conducting a surveillance operation and investigating a vehicle believed to be involved in a series of armed robberies that occurred earlier in the week, according to Shaunna Dandoy with Long Beach police.

-When detectives confronted the suspect after he exited the vehicle and entered the 7-Eleven, an officer-involved shooting occurred, Dandoy said.
+A suspect was confronted by officers after he exited the vehicle and entered the 7-Eleven.
+An officer-involved shooting then occurred, Dandoy said.

 The suspect died at the scene.
 Another suspect was taken into custody.